TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:37:33 EDT 2023

 George R. Grant

-Designer of free grunge, signpainting or comic book style faces: Grantcookyfont, Granterodedfont, Grantmessyfont, Grantscrapfont, grant_solidsober.
+Designer of free grunge, signpainting or comic book style typefaces: Grantcookyfont, Granterodedfont, Grantmessyfont, Grantscrapfont, grant_solidsober.
 All fonts were made in 2008.
 Grant is from Tongue in the north of Scotland, but moved to Innsbruck, Austria.
 [Google] [More] ⦿

 Scottish author of Modern type display and the use of type ornament (1911, Edinburgh), a book which can be found in full on the web.
 See also here.
 PDF of that book, and the text file.
 Most of the specimens discussed in the text are from H.W.
 Caslon Typefounders, Stephenson Blake, Charles Reed and Miller & Richard.
 [Google] [More] ⦿